lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/18_ultrasonic_ranging.rst

 Code
 ^^^^^^^

+This version encapsulates the functions into the folder hr04.py, and the main program can run with only a small amount of code.

-Open “Thonny”, click “This computer” >> “D:” >> “Micropython_Codes” >> “18.2_Ultras
+Open "Thonny", click "This computer" >> "D:" >> "Micropython_Codes" >> "18.2_Ultras
-onic_Ranging”.
-Select “hcsr04.py”, right click your mouse to select “Upload to /” , wait for “hcsr04.py” to be uploaded to ESP32-S3 and then double click “Ultrason ic_Ranging.py”.
+onic_Ranging".
+Select "hcsr04.py", right click your mouse to select "Upload to /" , wait for "hcsr04.py" to be uploaded to ESP32-S3 and then double click "Ultrason ic_Ranging.py".

 **18.2_Ultrasonic_Ranging**

 .. image:: img/software/18.2.png

-Click “Run current script”.
+Click "Run current script".
 Use the ultrasonic module to measure distance.
 As shown in the following figure:

 .. image:: img/software/18.2-1.png